CarVac/MeleeConchRuleset/ruleset.md

 Full-Range Analog Input: any Analog Input device with a default output not at either end of its range

-Nonreturning Analog Input: any Analog Input device that does not automatically return to a default output
+Nonreturning Analog Input: any Analog Input device that does not automatically return to a default output (ex. physical volume slider)

+Two-Axis Analog Input: any Analog Input device which consists of two independently-controllable Full-Range Analog Inputs that share an Actuator (ex. analog stick)

-Digital Input: Any Input device that produces exactly two possible values according to a physical position or applied force
+Digital Input: Any Input device that produces exactly two possible values according to a physical position or applied force (ex. button)

 Combined Analog Digital Input (CADI): An Analog Input device which over the course of its travel activates an electrically distinct Digital Input (ex.
 GCC triggers)